Boxer Temperament & Personality Guide

 Family Dynamics

 At 50-80 lbs with a life expectancy of 10-12 yrs, the Boxer represents a significant commitment that rewards prepared owners with years of devoted companionship.
-Boxers with high energy levels need consistent outlets for their drive and enthusiasm.
+If you own Boxer, plan on steady daily outlets for their energy; the breed's drive is real, and the alternatives to channeling it are worse.

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Boxers have particular requirements based on their large size, light shedding level, and genetic predispositions to cancer and heart disease.
+Practical Boxers care is shaped by three things: large size, light shedding, and a known predisposition to cancer and heart disease.

 Exercise Demands